 The decision to send the battalion overseas appeared to have been made well before the maneuvers.
 According to one story, the decision for this move – which had been made on August 13, 1941 – was the result of an event that took place in the summer of 1941.
-A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
-He took his plane down and identified a flagged buoy in the water and saw another in the distance.
-He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of Taiwan which had a large radio transmitter used by the Japanese military.
+A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude than the other planes, noticed something odd.
+He took his plane down, identified a flagged buoy in the water, and saw another in the distance.
+Following the buoys, he came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of Formosa which had a large radio transmitter used by the Japanese military.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.

 The next day, when another squadron was sent to the area, the buoys had been picked up by a fishing boat – with a tarp on its deck covering the buoys – which was seen making its way to shore.
-Since communication between the Air Corps and Navy was difficult, the boat escaped.
-It was at that time the decision was made to build up the American military presence in the Philippines.
+Since communication between the Air Corps and the Navy was difficult, the boat escaped.
+According to this story, it was at that time the decision was made to build up the American military presence in the Philippines.

-Many of the men believed that the reason they were selected to be sent overseas was that they had performed well on the maneuvers.
-The story was that they were personally selected by Gen. George Patton – who had commanded the tanks of the 191st Tank Battalion during the maneuvers s the First Tank Group – during the maneuvers.
+Many of the original men believed that the reason they were selected to be sent overseas was that they had performed well on the maneuvers.
+The story was that they were personally selected by General George S. Patton – who had commanded their tanks and the tanks of the 191st Tank Battalion during the maneuvers s the First Tank Group – during the maneuvers.
 Patton did praise the tank battalions for their performance during the maneuvers, but there is no evidence he had anything to do with them going overseas.

 The fact was that the battalion was part of the First Tank Group which was headquartered at Ft.
 Knox and operational by June 1941.
 Two members of the battalion – one from Illinois and the other from Ohio – both wrote about the First Tank Group in January 1941 newspaper columns written for their local newspapers.
 One man identified every tank battalion in the tank group.
-During the maneuvers, they even fought as part of the First Tank Group.
-Available information suggests that the tank group had been selected to be sent to the Philippines early in 1941.
-Besides the 192nd, the group was made up of the 70th and 191st Tank Battalions – the 191st had been a National Guard medium tank battalion while the 70th was a Regular Army medium tank battalion – at Ft.
+During the maneuvers, they even participated as the First Tank Group.
+The tank group was made up of the 70th and 191st Tank Battalions – the 191st had been a National Guard medium tank battalion while the 70th was a Regular Army medium tank battalion – at Ft.
 Meade, Maryland.
 The 193rd was at Ft.
 Benning, Georgia, and the 194th was at Ft.
 Lewis, Washington.
 The 192nd, 193rd, and 194th had been National Guard light tank battalions.
-It is known that the military presence in the Philippines was being built up at the time, so in all likelihood, the entire tank group had been scheduled to be sent to the Philippines.
-The buoys being spotted by the pilot may have sped up the transfer of the tank battalions to the Philippines with only the 192nd and 194th reaching the islands but it was not the reason the tank battalions were sent there.
+It is known that the military presence in the Philippines was being built up at the time, and documents show that the entire tank group had been scheduled to be sent to the Philippines long before August 13th.
+The buoys being spotted by the pilot may have sped up the transfer of the tank battalions to the Philippines, with only the 192nd and 194th reaching the islands, but it was not the reason the tank battalions were sent there.
 It is known that the 193rd was on its way to the Philippines when Pearl Harbor was attacked and the battalion was held in Hawaii after arriving there.
-One of the two medium tank battalions – most likely the 191st – had 48-hour standby orders for the Philippines because the war with Japan had started.
+One of the two medium tank battalions – most likely the 191st – had 48-hour standby orders for the Philippines which were canceled on December 10th.

-The battalion’s new tanks came from the 753rd and the 3rd Armor Division and were loaded onto flat cars, on different trains.
-At 8:30 A.M. on October 20, over different train routes, the companies were sent to San Francisco, California.
+HQ Company left for the West Coast a few days earlier than the rest of the 192nd to make preparations for the battalion.
+At 8:30 A.M. on October 20th, over at least three train routes, the companies were sent to San Francisco, California.
 Most of the soldiers of each company rode on one train that was followed by a second train that carried the company’s tanks.
 At the end of the second train was a boxcar, with equipment and spare parts, followed by a passenger car that carried soldiers.
 HQ Company and A Company took the southern route, B and C Companies went west through the middle of the country on different train routes, and D Company went north then west along the Canadian border.
 When they arrived in San Francisco, they were ferried, by the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island.

-The 192nd boarded onto the U.S.A.T.
-Gen. Hugh L. Scott and sailed on Monday, October 27.
+The 192nd boarded the U.S.A.T.
+Gen. Hugh L. Scott and sailed on Monday, October 27th.
 During this part of the trip, many tankers had seasickness and also had a hard time walking on deck until they got their “sea legs.”
 It was stated that about one-tenth of the battalion showed up for inspection the first morning on the ship.
 Once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
-The ship arrived at Honolulu, Hawaii, on Sunday, November 2, and had a four-day layover, so the soldiers were given shore leave so they could see the island.
+The ship arrived at Honolulu, Hawaii, on Sunday, November 2nd, and had a four-day layover, so the soldiers were given shore leave so they could see the island.
 During this time they visited pineapple ranches, coconut groves, and Waikiki Beach which some said was nothing but stones since it was man-made.
 Before they left Hawaii, an attempt was made to secure two 37-millimeter guns and ammunition so that the guns could be set up on the ship’s deck and the tank crews could learn how to load them and fire them, but they were unable to acquire the guns.

 During their time on the island, Sgt.
 Jim Bashelben and Ray went into the tavern district of Honolulu that served military personnel.
 As they were walking, Ray heard a song playing in one of the taverns.
 He told Jim that it was his favorite song and that he wanted to listen to it.
 Jim and Ray went into the bar so he could listen to it.
 As they stood at the bar, Ray and Jim got into a conversation with two sailors.
 The sailors began to tell them that they were receiving training in identifying aircraft.
 The sailors stated that cardboard cutouts of planes were shown to them and that they had to identify if the plane was American or German.
 Ray and Bashleben asked the sailors why they weren’t being trained to identify Japanese planes.
 One of the sailors said to them that all the Japanese had were paper-covered bi-planes left over from World War I.